hermitish/DIYLinks/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

---You are advised to create temporary email account(s) (for example from [here](https://temp-mail.org/)) for the purposes of testing.
+You are advised to create temporary email account(s) (for example from [here](https://temp-mail.org/)) for the purposes of testing.

-To be added as member on the firebase project, start an issue with what you would like to fix/add, along with your Google account.
+To be added as a member on the Firebase project, start an issue with what you would like to fix/add, along with your Google account email.

 For feature requests/suggestions of any other kind, the above is not required.